Learning from the Past: How Previous Technological Transformations Can Guide AI Development: Abstract

 \section{Abstract}

-Artificial Intelligence (AI) technology is rapidly changing many areas of society.
-While there is tremendous potential in this transition, there are several pitfalls as well.
-Using the history of computing and the world-wide web as a guide, in this article we identify those pitfalls and actions that lead AI development to its full potential.
-If done right, AI will be instrumental in achieving the goals we set for economy, society, and the world in general.
+Artificial Intelligence (AI) is rapidly changing many areas of society.
+While this transformation has tremendous potential, there are several challenges as well.
+Using the history of computing and the world-wide web as a guide, in this paper we identify pitfalls and solutions that suggest how AI can be developed to its full potential.
+If done right, AI will be instrumental in achieving the goals we set for the economy, the society, and the world in general.